denisyukphp/throttler/docs/index.md

 ### Frequency random

 Frequency random is a strategy that allows selecting nodes with a specific frequency for a certain depth of the collection.
 For example, a threshold of `0.2` represents 20% of the nodes from their total length, and a frequency of `0.8` means there's an 80% probability that the first 20% of nodes will be picked.
 Nodes are sorted by their weight or provided in the order they were added to the collection.
-Use [Orangesoft\Throttler\FrequencyRandomThrottler](../src/FrequencyRandomThrottler.php) as below:
+Use [Orangesoft\Throttler\FrequencyRandomThrottler](../src/FrequencyRandomThrottler.php) as shown below:

 ```php
 <?php